Part D: Strategies for Improving Curriculum, Instruction, & Student Achievement

 1. August Assessment Days

-Lakeville Area Public Schools adjusted the elementary school calendar for the 2015-2016 school year to support personalized learning and summer literacy assessments.
-The Kindergarten-fifth grade summer literacy assessments, give all elementary teachers the achievement data needed to target instruction for their students from the first day of the school year.
+Lakeville Area Schools adjusted the elementary school calendar to support personalized learning and summer literacy assessments.
+The kindergarten-fifth grade summer literacy assessments, give all elementary teachers the achievement data needed to target instruction for their students from the first day of the school year.
 Appointment sign-ups were available online on a first-come, first-serve basis.
 Unlike conference sign-up, families with more than one child attending their elementary school could schedule assessment appointments on the same date at the same time.
 Students who could not attend either day completed their assessments during the first month of school.
 During teacher preparation time the week before school started, the teachers analyzed the data for student placement.